mienaikoe/ziyu/Chapters/Chapter1.md

   "Yea... but I'd totally do it again!"

   And I would.
-I was kind of a sucker for them.
+I was happy with them wherever we went.
 He and Mel shook heads and laughed while I broke the smarmiest smile.